-Table 8.8 contains data on the corporate bond rate and two measures of the December-to-December changes in the CPI: all items less food, energy, and home purchase and finance and the new CPI X-I, which became the official CPI after 1982.
+Table 8 contains data on the corporate bond rate and two measures of the December-to-December changes in the CPI: all items less food, energy and home purchase and finance and the new CPI X-I, which became the official CPI after 1982.
 The major difference between the inflation series is the exclusion of food and energy from the former; these components rose particularly rapidly in the late 1970s and 1980 and slowly in the 1982-84 period.
 The bond rate certainly jumped in 1981 and 1982.
-The rate exceeded 14% for the entire July 1981-July 1982 period (was over 15% in September-October 1981 and January- February 1982) before plummeting by year end 1982.
-The 1-year inflation rate also plummeted in 1982 and has continued to drift downward since then.
-A lagged response of long-run expected inflation to shortrun observed inflation would suggest a gradual decline in the former throughout the 1983-85 period.
-In general, we would anticipate that the 1981-84 data changes would largely reflect the ERTA simulation,
+The rate exceeded 14 percent for the entire July 1981-July 1982 period (was over 15 percent in September-October 1981 and January-February 1982) before plummeting by year end 1982.
+The one-year inflation rate also plummeted in 1982 and has continued to drift downward since then.
+A lagged response of long-run expected inflation to short-run observed inflation would suggest a gradual decline in the former throughout the 1983-85 period.
+In general, we would anticipate that the 1981-84 data changes would largely reflect the ERTA simulation, with post-1984 data gradually reflecting the ERTA plus disinflation simulation.